reticulatedpines/magiclantern_simplified/contrib/qemu/HACKING.rst

 A **Register** is a 32-bit wide (4-byte) location in some peripheral's address range, used to control that peripheral.
 These registers are at predefined offsets from the peripheral’s base address.
-For example, it is quite common for at least one register to be a control register, where each bit in the register corresponds to a certain behavior that the hardware should have.
+It is quite common for at least one register to be a control register, where each bit in the register corresponds to a certain behavior that the hardware should have.
 Another common register is a write register, where anything written in it gets sent off to the hardware.
 Some peripherals also have a status register (which may be either read-only or shared with a control register).

 For example, there are 8 DMA channels placed at ``0xC0A10000-0xC0A100FF``, ``0xC0A20000-0xC0A200FF``, ..., ``0xC0A80000-0xC0A800FF``.
-All these DMA channels share the same behavior, and are controlled by registers located in the above ranges.
+All these DMA channels share the same behavior; moreover, they are controlled by registers located in the above ranges.
 For example, at offset ``0x08`` you will find the control register (``0xC0A10008``, ``0xC0A20008``, ..., ``0xC0A80008``),
 offset ``0x18`` is the source address, ``0x1C`` is the destination address and offset ``0x20`` is the transfer size (see ``eos_handle_dma`` in ``eos.c``).